-Inputs, Required: S-NSSAI, EAC flag.
+Inputs, Required: S-NSSAI(s), EAC flag(s).

 The S-NSSAI input parameter is the network slice for which the NSACF activates or deactivates the EAC mode.

 The EAC flag input parameter indicates whether the Slice EAC mode is activated or deactivated.